PRCI 2021 STAAARS Plus Proposals Now Open

 STAAARS+ teams’ rigorous policy analysis should use existing, high quality data, such as the Living Standards Measurement Study - Integrated Surveys on Agriculture (LSMS-ISA), Demographic and Health Surveys, or similar datasets.
 High quality data sets collected locally, by an applicant’s institution or other research organizations in Africa or Asia, can be proposed and will be considered based on a case-by-case assessment of data quality.
 Mixed methods research projects are welcome.
 No funding is available for new data collection nor software purchase.
 Teams are welcome to approach researchers within the USAID Feed the Future Innovation Lab for Food Security Policy Research, Capacity, and Influence (PRCI) network for guidance on the suitability of a topic and research design for STAAARS+ support.

-The STAAARS+ program spans 18 months from the release of the RFA to the delivery of final outputs by the STAAARS+ teams.
+The STAAARS+ program spans 18 months from the release of the RFP to the delivery of final outputs by the STAAARS+ teams.
 Selected STAAARS+ teams are matched with one or two faculty or senior research staff mentor(s) who share an interest in the proposed topic and is willing to be available extensively for the duration of the fellowship period.
-Mentorship and collaboration begin immediately with a cohort launch meeting within the first month or so attended by all STAAARS+ teams, mentors and the STAAARS+ coordinators.
-A period of regular remote collaboration follows, with weekly or biweekly virtual meetings, leading up to an intensive 4-week visit to the US-based host institution (Cornell, MSU or IFPRI) at which the STAAARS+ team works intensively on the research project while participating in capacity development activities customized to their self-identified specific needs as a team.
-Capacity development activities may include, but are not limited to: coding and data management skills; reproducible research processes; technical writing; presentation skills; and peer-review publication processes; policy engagement skills.
+Mentorship and collaboration begin immediately with a series of launch workshops involving the fellows, mentors and STAAARS+ leadership occurring during the first six weeks of the fellowship period.
+A period of regular remote collaboration follows, with weekly or biweekly virtual meetings.
+During this period, training workshops are held at relevant points in the teams’ research process.
+Approximately 9 months from the release of the RFP, the STAAARS+ teams spend 4-weeks visiting a US-based host institution (Cornell, MSU or IFPRI) at which the STAAARS+ team works intensively on the research project while participating in network-building and capacity development activities customized to their self-identified specific needs as a team.
+Capacity development activities may include, but are not limited to: coding and data management skills; reproducible research processes; technical writing; presentation skills; time management; grant writing; navigating peer review; and policy engagement planning.

-This first call of four expected rounds of STAAARS+ over the next three years is open for teams of 2-3 early career African researchers currently working for policy research institutions based in sub-Saharan Africa.
-Future calls will likewise be open to Asian researchers working for policy research institutions based in lower and middle-income countries in Asia.
-Team members must be actively engaged in research, as manifest in published work within the past four years, and hold an M.S. or Ph.D., or equivalent degree, in agricultural economics, economics, geography, sociology, statistics, or a related field.
+This call is open for teams of 2-3 early career African or Asian researchers currently working for eligible policy research institutions based in sub-Saharan Africa or Asia.
+Team members must be actively engaged in research, as manifest in published work within the past four years, and hold an M.S. or Ph.D., or equivalent degree – with a strong preference for teams containing Ph.D.-holders – in agricultural economics, economics, geography, sociology, statistics, or a related field.
 Team members with PhDs should have completed their PhD no more than five years prior to the application deadline, although in exceptional cases a team of three could include one member whose PhD was awarded no more than ten years prior.
-Priority is given to proposals from PRCI-affiliated institutions, but teams from other institutions will be considered.
-Teams may span multiple collaborating institutions.
+Priority is given to proposals from PRCI-affiliated institutions, but teams from other research institutions based in sub-Saharan Africa or low- and middle-income countries of South Asia and Southeast Asia will be considered.
+Teams from government-affiliated universities or research institutions in Myanmar or Cambodia are ineligible.
 Qualified female researchers are particularly encouraged to apply and topics with an explicit gender dimension are of particular interest.
-For guidance, we recommend reviewing this presentation and attending the PRCI Gender Webinar to be held on February 6, 2020 at 9:00 AM - 10:30 AM EST. If you are unable to attend the webinar, a recording will be available shortly after the live event at the following link.
+For guidance, we recommend reviewing training materials on integrating gender into policy research and outreach.

-STAAARS+ teams’ home institutions must provide all STAAARS+ team members with funded time to carry out their research during the remote mentorship periods as well as during travel periods to conferences, workshops, and the mentor’s institution in the United States (US).
-PRCI will provide funds for the team members’ home institutions to cover full economy class travel costs for two team members’ participation in the intensive 4-week visit to the US-based host institution and participation in the ReNAPRI conference; however, the team's own African or Asian home institution is expected to arrange travel logistics.
+Successful applicants’ sending institutions are required to support STAAARS+ team members in their STAAARS+ work.
+Sending institutions must provide all STAAARS+ team members with adequate funded time to carry out their research during the remote program periods as well as during travel periods to conferences, workshops, and the mentor’s institution in the United States (US).

 The STAAARS+ fellowship application process is managed by Cornell University.
-A team of 2 or 3 researchers from one or more eligible policy research institution(s) files one application.
+A team of 2 or 3 researchers from one or more eligible policy research institution(s) submits one application.
 Applicants must prepare a concept proposal (maximum 2500 words), which motivates the selected research issue(s) and objectives, outlines data sources and proposed analytical methodology.
+The team must document it has access to the data proposed for analysis and is free to produce publishable research using those data.
 The proposal must also contain a feasible and detailed division of labor, explicitly outlining the roles and responsibilities of each team member and a timeline for completing a rigorous paper ready for submission to a peer-reviewed international journal, as well as policy engagement materials based on the research, within the 18-month fellowship period.
 All proposals must be submitted in English.
 All proposals will be peer reviewed by experts from Cornell, MSU and/or IFPRI.
-Finalists will be expected to demonstrate adequate competence within the team in Stata and/or R statistical analysis software prior to final selection, established via a structured assessment.
+Finalists will be expected to demonstrate adequate competence within the team in statistical analysis software (Stata or R) prior to final selection, established via a structured assessment.

-The deadline to submit a concept proposal is Wednesday, April 22, 2020 at 12:00 noon New York time.
+The deadline to submit a concept proposal is August 15, 2021 at 11:59 PM New York time.
 Applicants should submit their completed proposal via email to STAAARS_plus@cornell.edu.
-Accepted applicants will be notified no later than May 15, 2020 and are expected to begin remote collaboration with their mentor immediately upon acceptance.
+Accepted applicants will be notified no later than October 1, 2021 and are expected to begin remote collaboration with their mentor and be prepared to join launch activities immediately upon acceptance.

-- Completed 2020 STAAARS+ Fellowship Applicant Information Form
+- Completed 2021 STAAARS+ Fellowship Applicant Biodata Information Form

 - Title page (not included in the 2500 word limit):